-This SharePoint Online tutorial explains how to solve error “the sign-in name or password does not match one in the Microsoft account system” which comes while working with csom in SharePoint Online.
+In this tutorial, I will explain how to fix the error “the sign-in name or password does not match one in the Microsoft account system.”
+This error occurs when working with CSOM in SharePoint Online.

-Recently I was trying to bind list templates to a dropdown list using client-side object model (csom) in SharePoint Online using visual studio 2017.
+I recently tried to bind SharePoint list templates to a dropdown list using the client-side object model (csom) in SharePoint Online using Visual Studio.
 While retrieving list items it gave below error: Microsoft.SharePoint.Client.IdcrlExpection: The sign-in name or password does not match one in the Microsoft account system.
 The error looks like below:

 I was using the below csom code to retrieve items from a SharePoint list.